-You’ve invited a bunch of people to like your page and one of them, because he’s family, likes and shares all your posts.
+You’ve invited several people to like your page and one of them because he’s family, likes and shares all your posts.

-But you’ve got to ask whether oom Frederik, who sits on a plaas in the middle of the Vrystaat, will ever get onto a surfboard.
+You’ve got to ask whether uncle Fred, who sits on a farm in the middle of Iowa, will ever get onto a surfboard.
 Or can you imagine him and his wife in the latest Billabong swimwear?

 Or maybe you have a website.